OctopusDeploy/blog/blog/2025-05/tpf/index.md

 The advantage of progressive delivery is that every user remains on the old version while those failures are happening.
 Users don't have to be routed to the new version as soon as verification is completed.
 For example, you might deploy at 2 pm and wait to route traffic at 9 pm when there are fewer users.

 [Many articles](https://codefresh.io/learn/software-deployment/understanding-progressive-delivery-concepts-and-best-practices/) on [progressive delivery](https://launchdarkly.com/blog/what-is-progressive-delivery-all-about/), use [feature flags](https://amplitude.com/explore/experiment/what-is-progressive-delivery).
-Lorem ipsum (more to come).
+Those articles focus on progressively delivering functionality to users over several hours, days, or even weeks.
+With TPF, feature toggles have been promoted, as they provide a way to get feedback faster from users and support multiple streams of work.

 ## Feature Toggles